Page cover

 While integrating generative AI into physiotherapy offers numerous benefits, it also presents significant challenges that must be carefully considered.
 These risks include potential impacts on practitioner skills and patient relationships, as well as concerns about data security and decision-making accountability.
 Understanding these challenges is essential for physiotherapists to use generative AI responsibly and ethically.
 By acknowledging and proactively addressing these concerns, the physiotherapy community can develop approaches that harness AI's capabilities while safeguarding against its potential drawbacks.

-We should also note that the Council of the European Union has approved the Artificial Intelligence (AI) Act, a landmark law that harmonises AI rules across the EU based on a risk-based approach: the greater the potential harm to society, the stricter the requirements.
-The regulation also applies to non-EU companies, , if their AI systems are used within the EU or affect people in the EU.
+We also note that the Council of the European Union has approved the Artificial Intelligence (AI) Act, a landmark law that harmonises AI rules across the EU based on a risk-based approach: the greater the potential harm to society, the stricter the requirements.
+The regulation also applies to non-EU companies, such as those in Switzerland, if their AI systems are used within the EU or affect people in the EU.
 Under this framework, most generative AI systems are considered limited-risk and are subject to specific transparency obligations, such as informing users that they are interacting with AI.

 Deskilling and over-reliance on AI